efaraz27/efaraz27/README.md

 - 🔭 I’m currently working as a Software Engineer Intern at MasterExchange.
 - 🌱 I’m currently learning AWS.
 - 👯 I’m looking to collaborate on any Full-Stack Application.
-- 💬 Ask me about DSA or any Web related technologies.
+- 💬 Ask me about any Web related technologies.
 - 📫 How to reach me: Message me on https://www.linkedin.com/in/ehtesham-faraz/ or email me at efaraz27@gmail.com.

 Some important links: